 - Revitalising shopping streets by relocating shopper-parking to the first 5-10 spots on each side street, thus enabling shopping streets to support place making, wider footpaths, protected bicycle lanes and level access tram stops.

 - Managing the balance between supply and demand for on-street parking by changing zones to permit-only, selling digital permits via an app, and introducing demand responsive pricing.

 - Enabling residents to reduce their need for multiple cars by encouraging car-sharing.

 - Defining safe routes to school in the 2 km catchment zone surrounding each school in Yarra.

-- Using low-cost high-speed ‘tactical urbanism’ methods to enable residents & ratepayers to trial new designs before being asked to support investment in permanent infrastructure.
+- Using high-speed low-cost trials to enable residents & ratepayers to experience new designs before being asked to support investment in permanent infrastructure.

 Guidance from other Councils